henryhxu/CSCI4430-ESTR4120/assignment/assignment-3/README.md

 `wSender` should read an input file and transmit it to a specified receiver using **UDP** following the WTP protocol described above.
 The input file should be split into appropriately sized data chunks in each packet, and a `checksum` should be appended to each packet using the 32-bit `CRC` header provided in the starter_files directory.
 Also, please refer to the WTP specification above to transfer data with its `type` and `seqNum` in the `PacketHeader`.

 ### Sliding Window and Timeout
-This reliable transport will be implemented using a sliding window mechanism with a window size (`window-size`) specified in the command line. `wSender` sends all packets in the current sliding window, and `wReceiver` should receive these packets within the **same** window size. `wReceiver` drops packets that are not in sequential order with `seqNum` and only sends back **cumulative** `ACK`s indicating the last sequentially received packet.
+This reliable transport will be implemented using a `sliding window` mechanism with a window size (`window-size`) specified in the command line. `wSender` sends all packets in the current sliding window, and `wReceiver` should receive these packets within the **same** window size. `wReceiver` drops packets that are not in sequential `seqNum` and only sends back **cumulative** `ACK`s indicating the last sequentially received packet.
 In the current implementation, there is no need to send an `ACK` for every individual packet.

-To handle situations where data packets are failed to sent or ACK packets are not well received by `wSender`, a 500 milliseconds **retransmission timer** will be implemented to automatically retransmit unacknowledged packets.
+To handle situations where data packets are failed to sent or `ACK` packets are not well received by `wSender`, a 500 milliseconds **retransmission timer** will be implemented to automatically retransmit unacknowledged packets.
 Specifically, when `wSender` transmits all packets in the current window, it starts the timer and waits for `ACK`s.
-If all ACKs are received within 500 milliseconds, we should move the window forward to the unsent packets, reset the timer, and send the new packets in the window.
+If all `ACK`s are received within 500 milliseconds, we should move the window forward to the unsent packets, reset the timer, and send the new packets in the window.
 Otherwise, if the timer exceeds 500 milliseconds and `wSender` does not receive all `ACK`s from `wReceiver`, the window moves forward to the first packet that needs to be re-transmitted, then we reset the timer, and send all packets in the current window.

 ### Reliable Transfer Situations
 Under various network abnormal environments, `wSender` is required to ensure reliable data transfer.
 The tested conditions are outlined in the [autograder](#ag) section.